snaplet/examples/seed/todonextapp/README.md

 https://github.com/avallete/todonextjs/assets/8771783/5896b6a7-7bb1-4bf1-8a85-b125c0177a83

 Imagine wanting to create numerous todos to test various functionalities.
 This is where diverse approaches come into play—some prefer seed classes for each model, others lean towards straightforward SQL or TS scripts.
-Let's introduce another method: `snaplet generate`.
+Let's introduce another method: `@snaplet/seed`.

 Here's how `snaplet` operates:

 1. **Introspection:** It analyzes your database, gathering schema, data, and relationship details via `snaplet setup`.
-2. **Configuration:** You receive a `snaplet.config.ts` file, where you can declaratively specify your desired data creation. `snaplet` then utilizes the information from the introspection phase.
+2. **Configuration:** You receive a `seeds.mts` file, where you can declaratively specify your desired data creation. `snaplet` then utilizes the information from the introspection phase.

 Setting it up is as simple as: